Spiritual & Religious Dreams

 4. Focus on moving one finger, one toe, or your breathing rather than your whole body.

-5. When movement returns, sit up calmly and do not spiral into fear.
+5. When movement returns, sit up calmly and avoid spiralling into fear.

 Tip: Small movements often feel more possible than trying to move your whole body at once.
 Focus on one finger, one toe, or your breathing rhythm.